 What’s so important about these actions is that they are intent-rich moments.
 These are when decisions are made and preferences shaped.
 They are powerful and your marketing needs to help transform intent into action.
 If you like, you need to capture that #LaLaLand moment and bring it back into an augmented reality Click To Tweet where the consumer feels happy to have found you.
 That’s the challenge.
 You may not win a Golden Globe but you will provide a service and may provoke loyalty and advocacy; let those be your goals.

 Vivienne Neale is a digital marketer and director of VKN Digital, which is a digital marketing agency in Hertfordshire, UK.
 We aim to help SMEs overcome marketing hurdles and create compelling digital content that drives results.
-If you need a leg-up with your content marketing or social media, get in touch via our contact page for a free Skype consultation.Tags: content marketing strategy, data analysis, data analytics, Golden Globes, Hollywood, marketing
+If you need a leg-up with your content marketing or social media, get in touch via our contact page for a free Skype consultation.Tags: business tips, content marketing strategy, data analysis, data analytics, data for business, Golden Globes, Hollywood, marketing